Thermal effect on magnetoexciton energy spectra in monolayer transition metal dichalcogenides: Abstract

 \section{Abstract}

-Although energy spectra of an exciton in monolayer transition-metal dichalcogenides (TMDCs) with a magnetic field were measured at different temperatures, the theoretical calculations have been performed, neglecting the temperature effect till now.
-In the present work, we suggest a new mechanism that allows the thermal motion of the exciton's center of mass to affect the exciton energies.
-We first recall that the center of mass (c.m.) of a two-body system in a magnetic field is no longer free and then use a non-trivial scheme for its separation.
-The obtained equation for the relative motion contains a specific term (related to the motional Stark effect) proportional to the c.m. pseudomomentum, whose average, in turn, is related to the temperature of the exciton gas.
-By solving the Schr{\"o}dinger equation without omitting the motional Stark potential, we show that the thermo-induced effect on the exciton energies is significant enough for experimental detection.
-The symmetry breaking of the system due to the additional term and the thermo-induced effect on the exciton radius and diamagnetic coefficient are also discussed by examining the wave functions.
-Some consequences are studied, especially the enhancement of exciton lifetime and the appearance of new peaks in the absorption spectra besides those of the s-states.
-This study could fill the gap between the present theoretical calculations and experimental measurements on energy spectra of magnetoexciton in monolayer TMDCs at finite temperatures.
+It is widely comprehended that temperature may cause phonon-exciton scattering, enhancing the energy level's linewidth and leading to some spectrum shifts.
+However, in the present paper, we suggest a different mechanism that allows the thermal motion of the exciton's center of mass (c.m.) to affect the magnetoexciton energies in monolayer dichalcogenides (TMDCs).
+By the nontrivial but precise separation of the c.m. motion from an exciton in a monolayer TMDC with a magnetic field, we obtain an equation for the relative motion containing a motional Stark term proportional to the c.m. pseudomomentum, related to the temperature of the exciton gas but neglected in the previous studies.
+Solving the Schr{\"o}dinger equation without omitting the motional Stark potential at room temperature shows approximately a few meV thermal-magnetic shifts in the exciton energies, significant enough for experimental detection.
+Moreover, this thermal effect causes a change in exciton radius and diamagnetic coefficient and enhances the exciton lifetime as a consequence.
+Surprisingly, the thermoinduced motional Stark potential breaks the system's SO(2) symmetry, conducting new peaks in the exciton absorption spectra at room temperature besides those of the $s$ states.
+This mechanism could be extended for other magnetoquasiparticles such as trions and biexcitons.\\